nycmeshnet/docs/content/hardware/config.md

 Please upload [this config](../../download/lbe-LR.cfg) and edit the device name in the System tab

+After uploaded the config you must follow the above LiteBeam instructions for scanning and pairing etc.

 ---

 ### <a name="omni"></a>Standard Omnitik mesh config